 School learning support worker

-The Welsh Ministers can also legislate by regulations that a person may not (directly or indirectly) provide learning support services (e.g. enabling or assisting a learner to participate in education) unless the person satisfies any specified requirements, and is registered in the category of school learning support worker.
+A person may not (directly or indirectly) provide learning support services (e.g. enabling or assisting a learner to participate in education) unless the person is registered with the EWC in the category of school learning support worker.
+In order to become registered, school learning support workers have to satisfy specified requirements under the Education Workforce Council (Main Functions) (Wales) Regulations 2015.

 Workers in independent schools and other categories in the education workforce